konduto/php-sdk/README.md

 There are two types of test:

-- Unit tests: Just test logic of the code.
+- Unit tests: Just test the logic of the code.
 They are located at `tests/unit/`.

 You can run the unit tests with the command: